 - Problems with balance or hand-eye coordination

-- Sensory integration dysfunction: when information from your senses doesn’t get properly interpreted by the brain
+- Sensory integration dysfunction: when information from the senses doesn’t get properly interpreted by the brain

 Someone who is undergoing cancer treatment may need different therapy than someone recovering from a spinal cord injury.
 Our occupational therapists have experience in many areas of rehabilitation and will customize the treatment based on your unique condition and needs.
 We frequently work with patients who have experienced: